poteznyziomek/python-algorithms/README.md

 # Algorithms

-Python implementation of algorithms used to solve the classic problems of:
+Python implementation of algorithms used to solve the old problems of:
-**sorting**, **searching**, etc. This package is reinvention of wheel.
-The goal is to better understand Python and explore popular algorithms in depth.
+**sorting**, **searching**, etc. The goal is to better understand Python and explore popular algorithms in depth.

 ## Table of contents